 Windows 8, Windows 10, Windows Server 2012, Windows Server 2016, and Windows Server 2019 use the same infrastructure the same instructions can be used to flush the DNS of these operating systems by using the ipconfig command.
 Flushing or resetting the DNS cache is an administrative task and to run

 ipconfig /flushdns the MS-DOS or command line should be opened with Administrator privileges like below.

 First type the start menu

 command line which will list the Command Prompt.
 There you will see the

 Run as administrator to open the command prompt with Administrator privileges.

 ipconfig /flushdns command like below and press Enter which will execute this command in order to flush or reset the DNS cache.

-If there is no problem and DNS cache is flushed succesfully the
+If there is no problem and the DNS cache is flushed successfully the

 Successfully flushed the DNS Resolver Cache. message will be printed to the command line.

 Flush DNS Cache For Windows 7, Windows XP, Windows Server 2003, and Windows Server 2008